kimtth/awesome-azure-openai-llm/README.md

   [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkimtth%2Fazure-openai-elastic-vector-langchain%2Fmain%2Finfra%2Fdeployment.json)

+  **Note**: Azure Cache for Redis Enterprise: Enterprise Sku series are not able to deploy by a template such as Bicep and ARM.

-- (WIP) azure-vector-db-python\vector-db-in-azure-native.ipynb: sample code for vector databases in azure
+- azure-vector-db-python\vector-db-in-azure-native.ipynb: sample code for vector databases in azure

 ## Milvus Embedded